-- Refuse to use single-use plastic bags and campaign to ban single use plastics in your community.
+- Refuse to use single-use plastic bags, utensils or straws and campaign to ban single use plastics in your community.

 - Learn about what else we are dumping into our oceans that destroy ecosystems.
 Plastic pollution is a global travesty for sea life, and is a growing source of chemical pollution in the ocean.
 Plastic never goes away.
 There’s plastic creating its own continent in the middle of the Pacific Ocean, catastrophic oil spills, untreated feces from open-net fish farms… the list goes on.
 Remember that everything you do has a consequence for our environment.